 We now follow the River Severn to the World Heritage Site of Ironbridge, where we will have a chance to walk over the World’s first iron bridge and look around this small town on the banks of the River Severn.

-We now take a very scenic route along a coral reef to the largely Victorian town of Church Stretton with its range of Independant shops nestled into the foothills of the Long Mynd and overlooked by Caer Caradoc, a centre of resistance to the Romans by the Ancient Britons.
+We now take a very scenic route along glacial valley to the largely Victorian town of Church Stretton with its range of independent shops nestled into the foothills of the Long Mynd and overlooked by Caer Caradoc, a centre of resistance to the Romans by the Ancient Britons.

-We stop for lunch at a tradional country pub, and then we will turn back towards Shrewsbury via a route which goes through countryside which has hardly changed for hundreds of years.
-We will travel past Bishops Castle and close to the Stiperstones hill range.
+Our tour may go over the Long Mynd via a precipitous route towards the Stiperstones Range via a route which goes through countryside which has hardly changed for hundreds of years.
 This area is steeped in folklore and legends from a giant bull, an imprisoned witch, an army who live underground, to the meeting place of the Devil and his followers.

 We travel past the remains of several lead mines.
 Together they formed the largest lead mining area in Europe in Victorian times.
 Nature has largely reclaimed the area which now has beautiful gorse and heather slopes with rocky outcrops interspersed with the remains of chimneys and other mine buildings.
 It provided the backdrop for Mary Webb’s novel ‘Gone to Earth’, a classic version of which was filmed around here.
 Malcom Savile also located several of his Lone Pine books around here.

 Alternatively, the tour will continue from Church Stretton to Acton Burnell, the ancestral home of Robert E. Lee of USA Civil War renown and also pass a wonderfully restored Tudor house, which is probably the very first Black & White building in the World.

 All tours listed are examples: we put together a tour tailored to your needs, simply tell us what interests you, or let us suggest some options.